Share this

 In this high-level example architecture, I’ve added 3 logos per component, not that there are 1000’s of components to choose from.
 The complexity of the technical and operational management is not as hard as it may seem if you implement it well.
 Crystalloids can guide you in the selection process and architecture that fits your organization.

-3. Fully DIY GCP end-to-end
+3. Fully headless GCP end-to-end

 The third best practice is to build the CDP on top of their existing lake house foundation using the full capabilities of Google’s IAAS, PAAS, and SAAS services.
 This is for companies who have the budget and the internal and/or external partner resources, in most cases enterprise digital natives.
 They have complete flexibility, control, ownership, workflow, and data lifecycle management including CI/CD, containerization, etc. The components are built at the pace they require and leverage testing to make data-driven development decisions.
 A big difference with the modular approach is that there is a Google-first approach meaning functionality is developed in GCP and only buy/license apps if GCP doesn’t offer it, or a third party component has a better fit for a specific reason.
 Another plus is the native integrations with the Google advertising suite.